-The Internet of Things (IoT) paradigm describes the pervasive interconnection and cooperation of smart things over the current and future Internet infrastructure.
-This revolution in data exchange empowers people to live healthier lives by using connected devices such as tablets, wearables, and handheld devices to control their health in a highly personalized manner.
-For example, Philips, in collaboration with partners in the industry, developed our HealthSuite Platform, which enables IoT devices and applications to operate in conjunction with deep sets of data.
+The 'Internet of Things' (IoT) paradigm envisions the pervasive interconnection and cooperation of smart things over the current and future Internet infrastructure5.
+This revolution in data exchange empowers people to live healthier lives by using connected devices such as tablets, wearables, and hand-held devices to control their health in a highly personalized manner.
+For example, Philips in collaboration with partnerships in the industry, developed our HealthSuite Platform, which enables IoT devices and applications to operate in conjunction with deep sets of data.
 HealthSuite Platform offers a native cloud-based infrastructure and the core services needed to develop and run a new generation of connected, secure healthcare devices and applications.

-Analysis of electronic medical records and diagnostic information gathered by imaging equipment, monitors, and handheld personal devices enhance professionals' decision-making powers and enable a more active role for patients to manage their personal health.
-These innovations are transforming not just the care of the chronically ill but also preventive care for those who want to remain healthy.
+Analysis of electronic medical records and diagnostic information gathered by imaging equipment, monitors, and hand-held personal devices enhance professionals' decision-making powers and enable a more active role for patients to manage their personal health.
+These innovations are transforming not just the care of the chronically ill but also those who want to remain healthy.

-Next-generation mobile apps, services, and hardware that operate in this rapidly evolving environment will undergo rigorous risk analysis and security penetration testing.
-New devices will be protected with a secure defense framework that identifies users, authorizes consent, and tracks user activity to ensure data protection.
+Next generation mobile apps, services, and hardware that operates in this rapidly evolving environment will undergo rigorous risk analysis a and security penetration testing.
+New devices will be protected with a secure defense framework that identifies users. authorizes consent, and tracks user activity to ensure data protection.